-On June 30, 2016, the Pentagon lifted their ban on transgender people serving openly in the U.S. military, joining eighteen other nations, including the United Kingdom, Australia, Canada, and Israel, which allow transgender people to serve openly in their militaries.
-Immediately following the policy’s announcement, transgender people currently serving in the military were able to do so openly and were no longer able to be discharged simply because of their gender identity.
-In addition, transgender service members will be able to access all medically-necessary care and begin to officially change their gender in Pentagon personnel systems.
+Following the policy’s announcement, transgender people currently serving in the military were able to do so openly and were no longer able to be discharged simply because of their gender identity.
+In addition, transgender service members were able to access all medically necessary health care and officially change their gender in Pentagon personnel systems.
 A final piece of the policy that would have allowed qualified transgender people to newly enter the military was scheduled to go into place a year later, by July 1, 2017, however Secretary of Defense James Mattis delayed implementation by six months.

 Trump’s Transgender Military Ban

 On July 26, 2017, President Trump posted a series of tweets in the early morning hours announcing that, “The United States Government will not accept or allow transgender individuals to serve in any capacity in the U.S. Military.”
 The unexpected and callous tweets were swiftly and widely condemned by more than 56 retired generals and admirals as well as prominent members of Congress from both sides of the aisle.

 A month after the initial tweets, President Trump issued a formal memorandum detailing the ban.
 It clarified that the military would not allow accessions for transgender individuals and halts some transition-related healthcare by March 23, 2018.
 The memo directs Secretary Mattis to develop by February 21, 2018, a plan to implement the ban and determine how to address transgender troops who are currently serving openly in the military.

 Polling shows that the majority of Americans in every state and the District of Columbia oppose Trump’s discriminatory ban and support transgender people serving openly in the military.